What is blockchain? How Enterprises Use it

 Conclusion

 Although a fairly new development, blockchain technology is rapidly finding a home across a wide range of practical applications.
-There is no limit to how blockchains can be used and just a few of those uses that we were unable to cover here include stock trading, identity management, governance, supply chain auditing, crowdfunding and more.
+There is no limit to how blockchains can be used.
+Some uses we couldn’t cover here include stock trading, identity management, and governance.
+Other applications extend to supply chain auditing, crowdfunding, and beyond.

-JP Morgan and Walmart have already put blockchains to work and coupled with blockchain’s applications to livestock, shipping, smart contracts, sharing economy, file storage, neighborhood microgrids, land title registration and even diamonds, the potential applications of blockchain are practically endless.
+JP Morgan and Walmart have already put blockchains to work.
+Blockchain has applications in industries like livestock, shipping, and smart contracts.
+It also extends to file storage, neighborhood microgrids, and land title registration.
+From diamonds to the sharing economy, the potential applications of blockchain are virtually endless.
 By using blockchain solutions, all of these fields are steadily becoming more reliable, transparent, efficient and secure.

 Boy, can you imagine trying to explain all that to anyone when bitcoin first rolled out the blockchain?
 You’d have been laughed out of the building.
 But now?